Last updated on January 20, 2023

 Rotation in Alchemy

 Confession time: I’m a card collector.
 And not even in the cool “I have copies of all these awesome and rare cards” way.
 It’s almost borderline hoarding, where I buy cheap packs of cards from the dollar store whenever I see them because I don’t care what I get I just want more cards.
-It’s a weird obsession, and I’m not sure what it is about Magic cards that seems to trigger this in me, because I’ve never collected anything else and I absolutely hate clutter.
+It’s a weird obsession, and I’m not sure what it is about Magic cards that seem to trigger this in me, because I’ve never collected anything else and I absolutely hate clutter.

 On Paper

-Right after rotation, most of the popular cards in Standard would have already started to see their value go down.
-Their demand is mostly tied to their use and legality in this format, after all.
 There will be some exceptions, most notably cards that are prominent in Commander or Modern.
 Other things that affect the price of a card are reprints in new sets or being banned.
 The former because reprints means more of the card exists and so it’s easier to get a hold of, and the latter because if the card is banned then it can’t be used and so there isn’t much use in paying for it.

-When the time comes to rotate, it’s best to sell your Standard staples before rotation happens, but not right before.
+When the time comes to rotate it’s best to sell your Standard staples before rotation happens, but not right before.
 Prices don’t just drop overnight; they usually start to go down leading up to the rotation, so right before probably won’t net you the highest price.

-The best way to manage your collection and keep your spending to a minimum in Arena is by participating in drafts and events to win free packs and cards to bolster your collection.
+The best way to manage your collection and keep your spending to a minimum in Arena is by participating in Drafts and events to win free packs and cards to bolster your collection.
 You can also keep an eye out for discounts and premium bundles in the store that might offer a bunch of stuff for a cheaper total price than if you bought them individually.
 You can also get free cards and packs by redeeming promo codes.

 Renewal Rewards and Events

-MTG Arena has a slew of special events and changes to their starter decks each year to help ease players transition into the new Standard format.
+MTG Arena has a slew of special events and changes to their starter decks each year to help ease players' transition into the new Standard format.
 This has become pretty normal now, ensuring as smooth a transition as possible over each rotation.

 MTGA 2021 Upcoming Renewal